Share Our Shores

 An Important Place for Birds

 Folly Beach’s Lighthouse Inlet Heritage Preserve is recognized as an Audubon Birding Hotspot, and has long been an important nesting habitat for vulnerable shorebird species like the American Oystercatcher, Wilson’s Plover, and Willet.
 In the last two years, it has become a great habitat for our smallest nesting seabird, the Least Tern.
+Many other species of shorebird also come here for exceptional feeding and roosting habitat.

 The nearby marsh helps Wilson’s Plover parents teach their young to find fiddler crabs, and the proximity to the ocean allows Least Tern to show juveniles how to divebomb for fish.
 Small dunes and patches of marsh grass help shade chicks while parents use the higher ground to see when a predator might be approaching.